OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_684.rst

 The following issues have been solved in 6.8.4:

-- `Fix READY attribute wasn't remove terminated VMs <https://github.com/OpenNebula/one/issues/6476>`__.
+- `Fix READY attribute wasn't removed for terminated VMs <https://github.com/OpenNebula/one/issues/6476>`__.